We are into the home stretch as we enter Month #5 of our 6 healthy habits. Woohoo!

 (Q1).
 What counts as a step?

 (A1).
 Everything.
 But as with most things, quality matters.
 The faster or brisker your pace, the better.
 We are all at different fitness levels.
 And you will know when the steps you’re taking are meaningful, and when they’re not.
-Regardless, find a way to get to at least 10K a day!
+Regardless, find a way to get to 10K a day!

 (Q2).
 How do I track my daily step count?